HUISMES

 As you may be able to glean from the Napoleonic map, we are delightfully close to Huismes (pronounced ‘Wheeme’)

-Our lovely local village, this is charming place to visit.
+Our lovely local village is a charming place to visit.
 Here are some suggestions for what to do and how to get there:

 La Loire A Velo Cycle Path

 The meandering La Loire À Vélo runs right outside La Fuye, to Huismes.
 Bike up there one evening (it’s an easy 5km ride from the house) and enjoy a simple dinner or lunch on the terrace of the casual bistrot/bar Le Jeanne D’Arc (+33 2 47 58 92 53).
-It is currently open for lunch from 12pm-2pm, daily, and for dinner from 7pm-830pm on Mondays, Thursdays, Fridays, Saturdays & Sundays (it’s closed in the evenings on Tuesdays & Wednesdays).
+It is currently open for lunch, from 12pm-2pm, and for dinner, from 7pm-830pm, but the days keep changing so call ahead to check.
 Booking is recommended as it can get busy during the season and serves a very local, loyal clientele.

 Chateâux Walks